keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 ## Add a Post Deployment Task

-Add a task which will trigger after a deployment.
+Add a task that triggers after a successful deployment.

 Change `UUID` to whatever value you have.
 Apply this manifest: